-Completing your profile doesn’t just give clients the info they need, it also helps Upwork match you with more relevant projects and it is required if you want to achieve Rising Talent status, Top Rated status or access Premium Services.
+Completing your profile doesn’t just give clients the info they need, it also helps Upwork match you with more relevant projects.
+It's also required if you want to achieve Rising Talent or Top Rated status.
 But what does a top-notch profile look like?

 Showcase your skills

 Upwork has an extensive list of standardized skills that can help you quickly identify your strengths and connect you with relevant projects.
 These skills also help clients find you more easily.